Chinese Provinces that issued machine struck coins, from 1900s to 1950s

 In Guizhou Province, they had lots of antimony but copper had to be imported.
 The government's solution to their coinage?
 World's only antimony coins!
 But they were never popular.
 Pretty ironic that they were worth less than 1/4 cents back then but now it's worth thousands of time over face value.

 As shown, the origins of some Chinese coins do not necessary have to be Chinese as the planchets were imported from overseas which in this case was the Korean 5 fun.
 There are times when the entire coinage was struck overseas.
-Occupied areas such as Manchuria were struck in Japan.
+Occupied areas such as Japanese Puppet States were likely struck in Japan.
 One good example is the Qingdao coinage:

 All Qingdao coins were struck in Berlin mint, Germany.
 Frozen date of 1909, most likely struck all the way till 1914.